anithapk/matchDcmContour/README.md

 \2) createContMask(contFname,imSize): creates a boolean mask from the contour file and image size

 \3) getNumFromDcmFname(dcmFname) & getNumFromContFname(contFname): these are functions to extract the image number from the filenames.
-I separated this as a function as it'll be easier to modify in the format of filename changes in the future
+I separated this as a function as it'll be easier to modify if the format of filename changes in the future

 \4) genTrainPair(dcmDir,conDir,opFname): main function that takes dicom image and contour directory and creates a list with the pairs.